 - Fill both sides of the mold and press together firmly.
 Both pieces of the mold should close together tightly.

-- Place in the freezer for 30 minutes (optional) to set the bath bomb and leave out overnight to dry.
+- Remove bath bomb from mold and leave out overnight to dry.

 - Drop in a warm tub and enjoy!